 Our internal peer review approach is core to our grantmaking process and to our organizational learning, and to our learning with our grantee partners.
 Staff preparation for peer review typically involves informative back-and-forth with the grantee, and the feedback provided by CHCF peers often raises useful questions and suggestions that strengthen the proposed project.
-Grants between $25,000 and $150,000 go through a virtual (online) peer review.
-All grants over $150,000 are presented in person at our biweekly peer review meeting, where senior leadership, program, and external engagement staff discuss projects.
+Grants between $30,000 and $500,000 go through a CHCF staff peer review process.
+All grants over $500,000 also go to our board for approval.
 This graphic outlines CHCF’s internal grant review process:

 CHCF staff also learn from each other by holding ourselves true to our strategy.
 When contemplating new bodies of work, we use the following criteria to assess whether a new area of grantmaking is a fit.
 These criteria guide us in making challenging decisions among many possible and worthy lines of work we could pursue.